LLNL/shroud/docs/tutorial.rst

 Templates
 ---------

-C++ template are handled by creating a wrapper for each type that may be used with the template.
+C++ template are handled by creating a wrapper for each instantiation of the function defined by the **cxx_template** field.
 The C and Fortran names are mangled by adding a type suffix to the function name.

 C++::